 The all forged steel Mannlicher-Schoenauer bolt action was the simply the smoothest ever made.
 It is the only bolt action that I know of that will close and lock itself if the muzzle of an empty rifle with a fully open bolt is swung down to point at the ground.
-This is partly because of the outstanding machine work put into these rifles, and partly because the Schoenauer spool magazine does not drag against the bolt as does the follower in the box magazine of a Mauser style rifle.
+This is partly because of the outstanding machine work put into these rifles and partly because the Schoenauer spool magazine does not drag against the bolt, as does the follower in the box magazine of a Mauser style rifle.

 The M-S action is not perfect, however.
-The forward location and unusual shape of its bolt handle slows operation for some users, it is not as strong as some competing bolt actions, and its lock time is leisurely by comparison to a Mauser 98 and most modern bolt actions.
+The forward location and unusual shape of its bolt handle slows operation for some users, it is not as strong as some competing bolt actions and its lock time is leisurely by comparison to a Mauser 98 and most modern bolt actions.

 Weatherby Mark V

-When Roy Weatherby designed his turn bolt action he departed from the Mauser 98 inspired norm in many ways.
-He decided to address the issue of bolt wobble and largely eliminated the problem by making his one piece bolt as fat as the locking lugs, which are machined into a reduced diameter bolt head.
-Instead of two big front locking lugs, he used three rows of three small lugs, making a total of 9 locking lugs spaced to give a bolt rotation of only 55 degrees.
-Because the fat Weatherby Mark V bolt is so smooth in operation and has a short rotation to unlock and lock, it is one of the fastest of all bolt actions for follow-up shots.
-Inside the bolt is a massive, one piece firing pin.
+When Roy Weatherby designed his turn bolt action he departed from the established norm in many ways.
+He decided to address the issue of bolt wobble and largely eliminated the problem by making his one-piece bolt as fat as the receiver rings.
+The locking lugs are machined into a reduced diameter bolt head.
+Instead of two big front locking lugs, he used three rows of three small lugs, reminiscent of some artillery pieces, making a total of nine locking lugs spaced to give a bolt rotation of only 54-degrees.
+The bolt body is fluted to reduce friction and bearing surface during operation.

 In the event of a blown case the Mark V handles escaping powder gasses extremely well.
-There are three gas vent holes in the bolt body and a machined steel bolt shroud that completely encloses the end of the bolt to keep powder gasses out of the shooter's face.
+There are three gas vent holes in the bolt body and a machined steel bolt shroud completely encloses the end of the bolt to keep powder gasses out of the shooter's face.